Finding a biocontrol for Himalayan raspberry

 The team conducted several surveys in the Indian region of the Himalayas, first in collaboration with the National Bureau of Plant Genetic Resources (NBPGR) and later with the National Bureau of Agricultural Insect Resources (NBAIR), to assess and collect potential agents.
-Specimens of collected species were sent for identification at the appropriate Indian depositories: New Delhi and Bangalor (insects) and Mau (fungal pathogens).
-Following formal identification we applied for and were granted with an official license to export four prioritized insect species to CABI’s quarantine facility in the UK in order for us to undertake any potential further research.
-An initial survey to compile comparative data of natural enemies was also conducted in China.
+Specimens of collected species were sent for identification to the appropriate Indian depositories: New Delhi and Bangalor (insects) and Mau and New Delhi (fungal pathogens).
+Following formal identification, we applied for and were granted with an official license to export four prioritized insect species to CABI’s quarantine facility in the UK in order for us to undertake any potential further research.
+Two surveys to compile comparative data of natural enemies were also conducted in China.

 The first survey for natural enemies of Rubus ellipticus var. obcordatus was conducted in the Indian Himalayas in 2012.
-The plant is prevalent in a variety of habitats here including forests, grasslands and fringes of high altitude meadows.
+There, the plant is prevalent in a variety of habitats including forests, grasslands and fringes of high altitude meadows.
 The team sampled distinct populations and collected numerous invertebrate and fungal species, some of which were visibly highly damaging to the plants.

-In 2014/15 two further surveys were conducted in the same region and, additionally, the Nilgiri Hills of southern India.
+In 2014/15 further surveys were conducted in the same region and, additionally, the Nilgiri Hills of southern India.
 Based on formal identification by Indian taxonomists, field observations and literature searches, seven insect species, including a leaf rolling moth and five genera of a beetle species, as well as a rust and a leafspot fungus were prioritized for further assessment as biocontrol agents.
-In 2016 an export permit to the UK was officially granted by the Indian authorities for four of the insects, but as yet none of these has been exported.
-The survey conducted in the Chinese provinces of Yunnan, Guizhou and Sichuan in 2014 prioritized two beetle species, a sawfly, a tortricid moth as well as a rust and a leafspot pathogen as potential biocontrol agents.
-Further evaluation of all agents has yet to be undertaken.